 - Life-threatening illness unrelated to cancer.

 The drug being tested in this study is called brigatinib.
-Brigatinib has been demonstrated to benefit people with ALK-positive NSCLC.
+Brigatinib has been demonstrated to benefit people with ALK+ NSCLC.
 The comparator drug is called alectinib.
-Alectinib has been demonstrated to benefit people with ALK-positive NSCLC.
-Both drugs belong to a class of drugs called ALK inhibitors.
+Alectinib has been demonstrated to benefit people with ALK+ NSCLC.
+Both drugs belong to a class of drugs called anaplastic lymphoma kinase (ALK) inhibitors.
 Both drugs are taken by mouth.
-Both drugs are approved by the US FDA.
-The study will enroll approximately 246 patients.
-Participants will be randomly assigned (by chance, like flipping a coin) in 1:1 ratio to one of the two treatment groups: Brigatinib Alectinib All participants will be asked to take brigatinib or alectinib at the same time each day throughout the study.
-This multi-center trial will be conducted worldwide.
+Both drugs are approved by the United States Food and Drug Administration (US FDA).
+The study will enroll approximately 246 participants.
+Participants will be randomly assigned (by chance, like flipping a coin) in 1:1 ratio to one of the two treatment groups: - Brigatinib - Alectinib All participants will be asked to take brigatinib or alectinib at the same time each day throughout the study.
+This multi-center trial will be conducted the United States, Argentina, Austria, Canada, Chile, China, Croatia, France, Germany, Greece, Hong Kong, Italy, Mexico, Romania, Russia, South Korea, Spain, Sweden, Taiwan, Thailand.
 The overall time to participate in this study is 5 years.
 Participants will make multiple visits to the clinic, and 30 days after last dose of study drug for a follow-up assessment.